 Random spot checks and peer observations for distraction and fatigue.

-By analyzing video for unsafe behaviors—like running, speeding vehicles, or erratic maneuvers—AI can flag risks as they happen.
-Reviewable footage supports coaching and targeted retraining, reinforcing a culture of accountability.
+By analyzing video for unsafe behaviors, such as running or vehicles entering no-go zones, video AI can flag hazards as they happen.
+Reviewable footage supports coaching and targeted retraining, which helps reinforce accountability.

 5. Blind Spots and Poor Visibility